jjerhot/ALPINIST/ALP_rescale/README.md

 ```

 The default settings are:
-&#923; = 1000, A = 0, B = 0 and running over all experiments available and summing over all production and decay modes.
+&#923; = 1000 and running over all experiments available and summing over all production and decay modes.
 The setup of couplings is specified later on but can also be skipped by running with -only option for the coupling selected for varY (other couplings are then set to a fixed 0) as e.g.:
 ```sh
 python -m ALP_rescale.alp_rescale -x alp -varX mX -varY CBB-only
 ```